 What the future hold for gold

-In the recent decades, the price of gold has skyrocketed when there was concern in the financial market, for example, in 1980, 2008 and 2020.
+In recent decades, gold prices have skyrocketed during periods of market turbulence, for example, in 1980, 2008 and 2020.
 Therefore, there is reason to believe that gold will continue to increase in value if there are uncertain years ahead, and it may be a good idea to have a gold investment plan.
-Worries about global economic growth, fueled by continued inflation and higher geopolitical unrest mean that gold will maintain its value.
+Worries about global economic growth, fueled by continued inflation and higher geopolitical unrest, mean that gold will maintain, and likely increase, its value.

 The price of gold also has an inverse relationship to the amount of money created by central banks.
-As long as this trend continues we are also likely to see an increasing gold price.
+As long as this trend continues, we will also likely see an increase in the price of gold.

-Historically the price of gold has always increased, or rather it has kept its value while fiat currencies were debased.
-Gold and gold investment funds have generated stable returns for long term investors.
-Therefore, it is smart to both own physical gold, mining companies and companies that create green technology, as in the fund AuAg Precious Green.
+Historically, the price of gold has consistently increased, or rather, it has kept its value, while fiat currencies have lost theirs.
+Gold and gold investment funds have generated stable returns for long-term investors.
+Therefore, investing in physical gold and mining companies can be a good idea.

 Protection against rising inflation

 Over the past 61 years, inflation in the United States has gone up and down ー from 13.5% inflation in 1980 to a low of 0.5% in 2009.
-When inflation rises above 9% (June 2022) and is way above the Federal Reserve System’s target of 2%, many investors see how the value of their savings decreases.
+When inflation rises above 4% (May 2023) and is way above the Federal Reserve System’s target of 2%, many investors see how the value of their cash savings decreases.
 However, gold tends to be a good investment during periods of rising inflation, especially when combined with a weak dollar.

 Why invest in gold mining companies with AuAg funds?